-The School maintains its cash and cash equivalents in one financial institution.
+The School maintains its cash and cash equivalents in two financial institutions.
 Deposits at FDIC-insured institutions are insured up to \$250,000 per depositor, per financial institution.
+The School is a charter school under Pinecrest Academy, Inc., which also operates various other charter schools.